python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/015_gqrx_FM_Receive.md

 <!-- pandoc-only ### Configure Gqrx settings -->

 - **Frequency**
-  - Tune your frequency to `98.000.000`, which means 98 Million Hz, or 98 MHz.
-(This should allow you to see everything from 88.1 to 107.9 MHz "The FM band".)
-(Note: periods are used in place of commas to separate place values for one thousand, one million, etc.)
+  - Tune your frequency to 98 Million Hz, or 98 MHz.
-  - HOW: gqrx can be tuned either in the spectrum view window or in the Receiver Options pane (a tab on the right side).
+  - Gqrx can be tuned either in the spectrum view window or in the Receiver Options pane.
   - In the spectrum view, clicking on the top of the numbers increases, and clicking on the bottom of the numbers decreases the frequency.
+    - Alternatively, you can you the mouse center wheel when the cursor is on that digit.
   - In the Frequency box of the Receiver Options pane, it would be typed: `98000.000 kHz`.

 <!-- pandoc-only ### Configure Gqrx settings -->

 - **Squelch**
-  - With your mouse, click anywhere on the spectrum where there is no spike present.
+  - Click anywhere on the spectrum where there is no spike present.
-  - In the receiver options pane (on the right), click the <kbd>A</kbd> button (short for automatic) next to "Squelch".
+  - In the receiver options pane, click the <kbd>A</kbd> button next to "Squelch".
   - This will readjust the noise floor dB level from `-150` dB to somewhere between `-60` dB and `-80` dB depending on the amount of "noise" present, and the speakers should go silent.
 - **Mode**
   - Using the dropdown menu next to "Mode", select Wideband Frequency Modulation (WFM), either mono or stereo.